ambroseikpele/afrimarket/docs/index.md

 ```

 ## Usage
-Afrimaket provides multiple methods to help you access information about the stock you want.
+Afrimarket provides multiple methods to help you access information about the stock you want.
 You can find a list of the methods supported in Afrimarket on the [methods page](./methods.md).
-Using Afrimaeket means you call these methods for your use case.
+Using Afrimarket means you call these methods for your use case.
 Here's a simple example to get the current price of the Access Bank PLC in Botswana:

 ```Python
 import afrimarket as afm # import module